Housing Choice Voucher Program

 Housing Choice Voucher (Section 8)

 The federally funded Section 8 Housing Choice Voucher Program is voluntary for both landlords and tenants.
-It helps eligible, very low-income families with their monthly rental housing payments.
+It helps eligible families of lower income with their monthly rent payments.

 Read further to learn how it works, whether you’re eligible, and how to apply.